AutoParams/AutoParams/README.md

 ### `@Customization` annotation

-`@Customization` annotation is a powerful feature.
+The `@Customization` annotation is a powerful feature.
 You can use this annotation to apply your business rules to test data generation.
-Use `Customizer` interface to code your business rules, then decorate the test method with `@Customization` annotation.
+Use the `Customizer` interface to code your business rules, then decorate the test method with the `@Customization` annotation.

-You have `Product` entity that represents the product you want to sell to your customers.
+You have the `Product` entity that represents the product you want to sell to your customers.

 ```java
 public class Product {